tshepang/seaplane/seaplane-cli/tests/ui/trycmd/seaplane-formation/create.md

     -V, --version                        Print version information

 INLINE FLIGHT OPTIONS:
-        --flight-api-permission         This Flight should be allowed to hit Seaplane API endpoints and will be provided a 'SEAPLANE_API_TOKEN' environment variable at runtime [aliases: flight-api-permissions]
         --flight-architecture <ARCH>    The architectures this flight is capable of running on.
 No value means it will be auto detected from the image definition [aliases: flight-arch, flight-arches, flight-architectures] [possible values: AMD64, ARM64]
         --flight-image <SPEC>           The container image registry reference that this Flight will use (See IMAGE SPEC below) [aliases: img]
         --flight-maximum <NUM>          The maximum number of container instances that should ever be running (default: infinite) [aliases: flight-max]